Yash-Jain9844/SQL-with-Express/README.md

 # An SQL project using express

-A projrct to use sql databse with the help of Express js
+A project where you can perform all the CRUD operations on a Database.
+I have used Restful api's and made use of SQL database to store the data